cybertraining-dsc/fa20-523-309/project/project.md

 Finally is the f1-score which is the harmonic mean of the precision and recall metric [^11].
 This will be the key metric we will mainly focus on as it strikes a good balance between the two more primitive metrics.
 Since one may think in medical applications one would want to maximize recall, it is at the cost of precision which ends up in more false predictions which is essentially an overfitting scenario [^11].
 Something that reduces the viability of the model to the application especially since we have a relatively balanced dataset, more customized weighting is not as necessary.

-The metrics for each algorithm implementation is as follows.
+The metrics for each algorithm implementation are as follows.

 #### 4.1.1 Support Vector Machines